tommcgurl/frontend-resources/README.md

     + He posts about javascript as well as his ReactJS training courses with Ryan Florence [ReactJS Training Courses](https://reactjs-training.com/)
 - [@stevenewcomb](https://twitter.com/stevenewcomb)
     + Steve Newcomb is currently most famous for being the CEO and founder of famo.us
-    + Follow steve for updates on Famous as well as  some awesome javascript posts
+    + Follow steve for updates on Famous as well as  some awesome javascript posts.
 - [@_ericelliott](https://twitter.com/_ericelliott?lang=en)
     + Eric is a fantastic person to follow for Javascript goodies.
     + He tweets frequently and his tweets always contain awesome javascript info and resources.